The Truth About Checking Email While on Vacation

 Consider setting up an out of office auto-reply message.
 That way, the people who email you will know you're away and won't expect an immediate reply.
 Gmail can strategically respond to only the messages you want to reply to.

 In an effort to keep your email inbox under control, skim your email messages, delete the junk, reply to only those that need an immediate response and save the rest for when you get back.

 If you do decide you are actually going to be on vacation and you are not going to check with the office, don't feel guilty.
 You are supposed to be on vacation and disconnected, after all.
 It's not a vacation if you end up working all day.

 What's most important is balance and what is best for you.
 You need to be honest with yourself, your manager, and your family about what to expect from you during vacation.
-I can enjoy myself more if I stay connected, even if it’s just a quick check-in once a day.
+Some people can enjoy themselves more when they stay connected, even if it’s just a quick check-in once a day.
 For other people, it's crucial to have real downtime from work and to completely disconnect from the office while they are on vacation.